Diagnosis

 Self care

-Taking the following steps to stay healthy might help you avoid complications of sickle cell anemia:
+The following steps to stay healthy might help you avoid complications of sickle cell anemia:

 • Avoid temperature extremes.
-Exposure to extreme heat or cold can increase your risk of a sickle cell crisis.
+Exposure to extreme heat or cold can increase your risk of a sickle cell pain crisis.

 • Don't smoke.
 Smoking increases your risk of pain crises.